Master of Science in Physician Assistant Studies (M.S.P.A.S.)

 - Record a patient's progress

 - Complete insurance paperwork

 A physician assistant's specific duties and the extent to which he or she must be supervised by physicians and surgeons differ from state to state.

-In rural areas and inner cities, physician assistants may be the primary care providers at clinics where a physician is present only 1 or 2 days per week.
+In rural areas and inner cities, physician assistants may be the primary care providers at clinics where a physician is present only one or two days per week.
 In these locations, physician assistants confer with the physician and other healthcare workers as needed and as required by law.
 Some physician assistants make house calls or visit nursing homes to treat patients, reporting back to the physician afterward.
-Some physician assistants supervise Medical technicians and Medical assistants.
+Some physician assistants supervise medical technicians and medical assistants.